Skip to content

 • 67d85de and 306bb63 in repos\emulebb-build-tests — native seam coverage for the deferred-list reload gate and worker backpressure

-• f711688 in repos\emulebb-build-tests — live startup-profile coverage now fails if the Shared Files list rebuilds repeatedly during hash drain
+• f711688 in repos\emulebb-build-tests — live startup-diagnostics coverage now fails if the Shared Files list rebuilds repeatedly during hash drain

 The shutdown and startup-cache completion hardening slices landed on 2026-04-23 and 2026-04-24: